cmsc22000-project-2018/redis-tries/README.md

        (int) 0

 ### TRIE.CONTAINS key value
 TRIE.CONTAINS checks if a string exists in a given trie key.
-If the key does not previously exist, an error will be thrown.
+If the trie key does not exist, an error will be thrown.
 Otherwise, different messages will be printed based on whether the string is contained within the trie.
 If the string is contained within the trie, the integer 1 will be returned.
 If the string is not contained within the trie, the integer 0 will be returned.
 If the string is contained within the trie as a prefix but not as a word, the integer -1 will be returned.

        redis> TRIE.INSERT key1 helloworld
        (int) 0